absmach/export/README.md

 ## Environmet variables

-Service will look for config.toml first if not found it will  be configured with env variables and new config.toml will be saved with values populated from env vars.
+Service will look for `config.toml` first and if not found it will be configured
+with env variables and new `config.toml` will be saved with values populated from env vars.
-The service is configured using the environment variables presented in the following table.
-Note that any unset variables will be replaced with their default values.
+The service is configured using the environment variables presented in the
+following table.
+Note that any unset variables will be replaced with their
+default values.

 | Variable                      | Description                                                   | Default               |